ayoub5262/R-Analysis-Projects/README.md

 ### Running the Analysis
 1. Clone this repository
+2. Navigate to the specific project folder you want to work with
-2. Open any `.R` file in RStudio
+3. Open the `.R` or `.Rmd` file in RStudio
-3. Ensure the corresponding CSV dataset is in the same directory
+4. Ensure the corresponding CSV dataset is in the same project folder
-4. Run the script section by section or entirely
+5. Run the script section by section or entirely

 ## 📈 Analysis Features